tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 In this session we will come together as a group and define how we will work together this term.

-This will set expectations for both the teaching team and students into how we want to engage each other.
+This will set expectations for both the teaching team and learners into how we want to engage each other.

 We will also reflect on these agreements throughout the course to ensure we are meeting them as a group, and modify them if they don't work

 #### Learning Objectives

-- Set the tone for whats expected from students and instructors
+- Set the tone for whats expected from learners and tech leads

 #### Tech Lead notes

 You can run this on Miro, and run any format you like to get the team to agree on some shared working agreements.

 #### Duration